OlaleyeAgba/Sales-Analysis/README.md

 3. Data cleaning and formatting

 ### Data Normalization
-This is done by organizing a dataset into tables, in way to eleiminates redundant data and improve data integrity.The basics idea is that eaxh table should be about a specifixc topic.
+This is done by organizing a dataset into tables, in way to eleiminates redundant data and improve data integrity.The basics idea is that each table should be about a specifixc topic.

 ### Data Modeling
 This invloves organizing  and structuring data from various sources to create a visual representation of how that data is related and can be analysed.